ST. PAUL PUBLIC HOUSING AGENCY

 Mt.
 Airy is the oldest public housing initiative in St. Paul.
 The original high-rise building was constructed in 1959, followed by two-story townhouses in 1965 and 1966.
 The townhouses and grounds were renovated between 1994 and 1997.
 Additional renovations and updates were begun in 2015.

 In 2015 Lansing Housing Products was retained to provide security screens for the townhouses in a phased installation program.
-Three phases have been completed with a total of 396 screens installed.
-Phase four, just begun, will complete the project with the installation of 276 additional screens.
+Four phases have been completed with a total of 672 screens installed.
+Phase Five will be completed in 2020, with the installation of 400 additional screens.

 Security screens, model #800 series.